nhsconnect/FHIR-Maternity-Record/pages/overview/overview_guide_versioning.md

 ## Beta ##

-This implementation guidance is the **Beta** release to support the development of the Digital Child Health (TEST) Event Messages.
+This implementation guidance is the **Beta** release to support the development of the Maternity-Record Event Messages.

 ## Semantic Versioning ##